| Main points | Description |

 Not all courses affect your GPA in the same way.
 Some classes, like those graded Pass/Fail, do not count toward your honors GPA at many schools.
 Taking too many Pass/Fail courses could make it harder to qualify for honors.
 If you repeat a course, some schools will average both grades, while others will only take the higher grade.
 It is important to know your school's policy on these special cases.

 Knowing how pass/fail grades impact your GPA is vital for strategic planning.
-A repeat course GPA recalculator can show you how retaking a class might change your standing.
+A repeat-course guide can show you how retaking a class might change your standing.
 You can also use a planner for incomplete grades to manage any unfinished coursework.

 Strategic GPA Planning for Graduation Honors